Benaki Museum of Greek Culture Athens Greece

 Raymond Auguste Quinsac de Monvoisin Ali Pasha and Kyra Vassiliki 19th Century

-Second Floor 1821, the feast Christon Bokoros
+Second Floor 1821, the feast Christos Bokoros

 Katerina Rosa Botsari Mid-19th Century